top of page

 Frank Fenner: hero or villain? - walking tour

-June date TBC - start 10.30am on Market Square, Cambridge
+17 July - start 10.30am on Market Square, Cambridge

 “Fenner’s” is well known in Cambridge, even amongst those who know little about cricket, but being named after the University Cricket Ground is currently Frank Fenner’s only legacy, and yet he lived though, and perhaps shaped a sporting revolution out of Cambridge that went global.
 When he died in the late 19th century no obituary was published in local papers – why?